Skip to content

 Can I own both term and final expense?

 Yes.
-Many families use term for large, temporary needs and a small final expense policy to ensure permanent funds for funeral costs.
+Many families use term for large, temporary needs and keep a small final expense policy to ensure permanent funds for funeral costs.

 How do I choose the right amount?